bkil/gemiweb0/doc/js-choices.md

 * Verdict: partial
 * Restriction: function argument, up to a single timeout active at a time
 * Implementation complexity: higher intermediate, needs an event loop with termination and signal handling
-* Use cases: retry with backoff, autosave, neighborly crawling, animation, debouncing
+* Use cases: retry with backoff, autosave, neighborly crawling, animation, debouncing, initialization after onload (instead of noscript)
-* Workaround: eval instead of string argument, none for setTimeout itself, implement a dispatcher that tracks upcoming events in ascending order to simulate multiple timers
+* Workaround: eval instead of string argument, none for setTimeout itself (except for immediately invoking the function if the timeout is 0), implement a dispatcher that tracks upcoming events in ascending order to simulate multiple timers
 * Standard: NS2, JS1

 ### form post